manosbatsis/vaultaire/docs/core/state-services.md

 load, query and track vault states.

-`StateService` implementations are usually auto-generated at build time and specific to a single `ContractState` type.
+`StateService` implementations are usually auto-generated at build time based on `VaultaireStateUtils` or `VaultaireStateUtilsMixin` annotations, i.e. specific to a single `ContractState` type.

 State Services can also decouple you code from `ServiceHub` and `CordaRPCOps` by providing constructors for either, thus helping increase code reuse